awslabs/stable-diffusion-aws-extension/docs/en/faq.md

 **Q: How can I update the solution?**

 Currently, it is recommended that users avoid frequently updating solutions by deploying stacks through CloudFormation.
 If updates are necessary, it is advised to uninstall the existing solution stack and then deploy a new stack based on the CloudFormation template.
+For all the future deployments using CloudFormation, in the 'Bucket' field, enter the S3 bucket name used in the previous deployment, and choose 'yes' for 'DeployedBefore' to ensure a successful redeployment of CloudFormation.

+**Q: How can I change the login user on the same computer?**

+You can switch to another user account by opening a new incognito browser window and logging in with the alternate user credentials.